NadezhdaChukhno/Cooperative-RSSI-based-Localization-using-cellular-data-D2D-and-RIS/README.md

-Are D2D and RIS in the Same League?
-Cooperative RSSI-based Localization Model and Performance Comparison
+D2D-aided versus RIS-aided Cooperative Positioning: Theoretical Model for RSSI-based Ranging and Performance Comparison
 ==================

 This code package is related to the following article:

-Nadezhda Chukhno, Sergio Trilles, Joaqu ́ın Torres-Sospedra, Antonio Iera, and Giuseppe Araniti, “[Are D2D and RIS in the Same League?
-Cooperative RSSI-based Localization Model and Performance Comparison] (link)
+Nadezhda Chukhno, Sergio Trilles, Joaqu ́ın Torres-Sospedra, Antonio Iera, and Giuseppe Araniti, “[D2D-aided versus RIS-aided Cooperative Positioning: Theoretical Model for RSSI-based Ranging and Performance Comparison]“ (link)

 **Reproducible research.** The package contains a MATLAB simulation environment that reproduces some the numerical results and figures in the article.